September is Sepsis Awareness Month, a national effort to raise awareness of a leading cause of deaths in U.S. hospitals.

 Cindy M. Hou, DO, FIDSA, is an advocate for prevention and treatment of sepsis.

-Dr. Hou, the Infection Control Officer at Jefferson Health – New Jersey, was part of the team recognized in 2016 as a “Sepsis Hero” by Sepsis Alliance, the leading sepsis patient advocacy organization in North America.
+Dr. Hou, the Infection Control Officer and Medical Director of Research at Jefferson Health – New Jersey, was part of the team recognized in 2016 as a “Sepsis Hero” by Sepsis Alliance, the leading sepsis patient advocacy organization in North America.
 Jefferson Health – New Jersey, then known as Kennedy Health, was recognized for its life-saving Sepsis Program.

 Sepsis is the body’s overwhelming and life-threatening response to infection that can lead to tissue damage, organ failure and death.
 In other words, it’s your body’s overactive and toxic response to an infection.
 Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.
 Sepsis without organ dysfunction can lead to organ dysfunction with severe sepsis and septic shock.
 The term “septic shock” is used to describe what’s happening when a person’s blood pressure is low and does not respond to fluids.
 Organ(s) could be compromised and the risk of death increases.